Charter trustee: 2009

-The structural changes to local government in 2009 led to the formation of Charter Trustees for Crewe, Macclesfield, Chester and Ellsemere Port.
-The Charter Trustees for Crewe and Macclesfield were subsequently abolished and replaced by parishes.
+The structural changes to local government in 2009 led to the formation of charter trustees for Crewe, Macclesfield, Chester and Ellesmere Port.
+The charter trustees for Crewe and Macclesfield were subsequently abolished and replaced by parishes.

 2019

 Charter trustees were established in April 2019 for Bournemouth, Poole and Taunton as a consequence of local government structural changes in Dorset and Somerset.

 2023

 On 1 April 2023 the unitary authorities of Cumberland, Westmorland and Furness, and North Yorkshire were established.
 Charter trustees were established for Carlisle (which also preserved its city status), Barrow, Harrogate and Scarborough.
-The Charter Trustees for Harrogate and Scarborough were subsequently abolished and replaced by parishes.
+The charter trustees for Harrogate and Scarborough were subsequently abolished and replaced by parishes.

+Planned

+As part of the another round of local government reform, charter trustees have been proposed for Newcastle-under-Lyme, Stoke-on-Trent and Surrey Heath.